 It’s Your Book, Your Voice

-The picture above is a good place to start to talk about how I approach my work as a book editor and ghostwriter because it represents the culmination of a career spent focusing on people and getting to know their voices.
+The picture above is a good place to start to talk about how I approach my work as a book editor because it represents the culmination of a career spent focusing on people and getting to know their voices.
 This is Peggy Caserta, Haight-Ashbury trendsetter, Janis Joplin’s lover, in her badass days in the late ’60s.
 She’s in her 80s now and I was privileged to edit her memoir, I Ran Into Some Trouble.
 I interviewed her a great deal, helped her through some chapters, and during the process she said I was one of only a few editors or writers she’s worked with over the years who truly “got” her voice—a great compliment from a woman who lived the hell out of life.

 A lot of writers have interviewed me, or tried to interview me.
 Most of them bring their own ideas about who I am, or who they imagine I am.
 But Howard actually listens to what I say and really gets my voice and what I am all about. — Peggy Caserta, Author of I Ran Into Some Trouble